hkust-vgd/minimal_adversarial_pcd/README.md

 | `class_loss_weight` | lambda for classification loss, default is 1 |
 | `count_weight` | lambda for minimum loss, default is 0.15 |

-The attack code is in `attack.py`
+The code for adversarial attack is in `attack.py`

 ### Visualize
-We provide visual code.<br>
-you can use `visualize.py` with Jupyter Interactive Window.<br>
+We provide the code for visualization in `visualize.py`.
+Please use it with the Jupyter Interactive Window.<br>
 The sample point clouds are in `test_sample folder`.

 ### Acknowledgments
-Our source code is devleoped based on the codebase of great attack papers: [3D Point Cloud Adversarial Attacks and Defenses](https://github.com/Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks), [Generating 3D Adversarial Point Clouds](https://github.com/xiangchong1/3d-adv-pc).
+Our source code is developed based on the codebase of the following papers: [3D Point Cloud Adversarial Attacks and Defenses](https://github.com/Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks), [Generating 3D Adversarial Point Clouds](https://github.com/xiangchong1/3d-adv-pc).

-We also specifically thank to [Pointnet](https://github.com/charlesq34/pointnet), [Pointnet++](https://github.com/charlesq34/pointnet2), [DGCNN](https://github.com/WangYueFt/dgcnn), [SpiderCNN](https://github.com/xyf513/SpiderCNN), [PointASNL](https://github.com/yanx27/PointASNL),  [Adversarial point perturbations on 3D objects](https://github.com/Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects), [PointCloud Saliency Maps](https://github.com/tianzheng4/PointCloud-Saliency-Maps), [Robust Adversarial Objects against Deep Learning Models](https://github.com/jinyier/ai_pointnet_attack), [ScanObjectNN](https://github.com/hkust-vgd/scanobjectnn), [Modelnet40](https://modelnet.cs.princeton.edu/).
+We also specially thank the following paper authors for their work and effort to release source code, pre-trained weights, and data: [Pointnet](https://github.com/charlesq34/pointnet), [Pointnet++](https://github.com/charlesq34/pointnet2), [DGCNN](https://github.com/WangYueFt/dgcnn), [SpiderCNN](https://github.com/xyf513/SpiderCNN), [PointASNL](https://github.com/yanx27/PointASNL),  [Adversarial point perturbations on 3D objects](https://github.com/Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects), [PointCloud Saliency Maps](https://github.com/tianzheng4/PointCloud-Saliency-Maps), [Robust Adversarial Objects against Deep Learning Models](https://github.com/jinyier/ai_pointnet_attack), [ScanObjectNN](https://github.com/hkust-vgd/scanobjectnn), [Modelnet40](https://modelnet.cs.princeton.edu/).

-Overall, thank you so much to the authors for their great works and efforts to release source code and pre-trained weights.

 ## Contacts
 If you have any questions, please drop an email to _jaeyeon.kim@connect.ust.hk_ or open an issue in this repository.